 Stains to Apply to Darken Wood Surfaces That are Light-Stained

-You can apply stains that are oil-based, water-based stains, and gel stains to darken wood surfaces that are light-stained.
-Make sure to follow instructions and read label guidelines to achieve the ideal result.
+You can apply stains that are oil-based, water-based, and gel to darken wood surfaces that are light-stained.
+Make sure you meticulously follow the instructions and take a moment to read the label guidelines.
+It’s the key to a successful finish.

 How Can I Turn Wood Stain Lighter?